Over Two Decades of Planning & Design Culminates in One of the Largest Trail Networks in Central Iowa

 The multi-use recreational trail system in Iowa is one of the crown jewels of the state.
 Nowhere is the trail system more extensive than in the Des Moines metro area.
-The majority of the communities immediately surrounding Des Moines have at least one trail system within their boundaries.
-Some have numerous trail spurs that branch off and connect to local destinations.
-Like many of these communities, the City of Altoona continues to add to its trail network to provide the recreational amenities that attract people looking to relocate and improve the quality of life for residents.
+Most of the communities immediately surrounding Des Moines have at least one trail system within their boundaries.
+Some have numerous trail spurs that branch off and connects to local destinations.

-The Gay Lea Wilson Trail is one of the primary trails in Altoona, entering on the southwest side of the city.
-At that point, the trail turns into the Vern Willey II Trail, named for the city’s long-time community services director.
-The City of Altoona leaders partnered with Snyder & Associates to extend the trail network where the Vern Willey II Trail terminates, just north of 1st Street East.
-This new trail section resumes as the Gay Lea Wilson Trail and continues to the north side of the city.
+The City of Altoona leaders again partnered with Snyder & Associates to extend the trail network where the Vern Willey II Trail terminates, just north of 1st Street East.
+This phase two section of the trail resumes as the Gay Lea Wilson Trail and continues to the north side of the city.

 As design work began on this new, 1.75-mile trail section, it was clear that numerous challenges would need to be addressed to fit the trail into the existing landscape.
-Extending from the Vern Willey II Trail, the new, 12’-wide HMA trail section initially follows the Iowa Interstate Railroad Line to the northeast.
+The new, 12’-wide HMA trail section initially follows the Iowa Interstate Railroad Line to the northeast.
 As the trail approaches NE 54th Avenue, however, the design team had to position the trail while accounting for the city’s plans for future roadway reconstruction in the area.

 After an at-grade crossing at NE 54th Avenue, the trail turns north and follows NE 80th Street towards the rail line.
 Crossing the elevated railroad tracks presented another challenge in the trail design.
 The Iowa Interstate viaduct over NE 80th Street was very narrow and didn’t provide much room for adding the trail.
 Additionally, an existing triple box culvert passed underneath the roadway and railroad tracks and had to be avoided.